-Hi all, my name is Kendall Schneider and I am currently enrolled as a second-year student in the Faculty of Education at the University of Regina studying Secondary Education and majoring in Mathematics.
+Hi all, my name is Kendall Schneider and I am currently enrolled as a third-year student in the Faculty of Education at the University of Regina studying Secondary Education and majoring in Mathematics.
 I am new to the beautiful city of Regina but excited to explore fresh opportunities and have my learning challenged as I gain a stronger understanding of concepts that will help me to pursue my desire to teach others.

 I grew up in Prince Albert, Saskatchewan and graduated from St.Mary High School in June of 2017.
 Moving away from my family and into a bigger city has been a drastic change but it puts me one step closer to fulfilling my dream of becoming a teacher.